9 April – ongoing

 Turnitin service disruption 05/03/21

 Turnitin Support have informed us that there is currently an issue with the download of the grademark paper (also known as ‘current view’) and digital receipts.
-This issue is currently being investigated by Turnitin’s engineers and you can review updates at the Turnitin Status page.
+This issue is being investigated by Turnitin’s engineers and you can review updates at the Turnitin Status page.

 Some schools rely on the bulk download of the GradeMark papers (as in the PDF format capturing the marks, feedback, and annotation applied in Turnitin).